6 Daily Practice: Whole Care for All

 Cultural Transformation to a Whole Health System: Lessons Learned – Tracy Gaudet, 2022 (sagepub.com)

 Whatever lies ahead, each of us can serve as change agents and leaders, whether formally or informally, whether consumer and/or caregiver (Kennedy et al., 2021).
-However, much challenging, ongoing reflection is involved for health care leaders and team members.
+However, much challenging and ongoing reflection is involved for health care leaders and team members.
 WHOLE Care Reflective Questions for Health Care Leaders and Team Members (Appendix F) may be supportive of individual reflection and/or collaborative conversation.

 The following examples of IHC currently being offered are intended to offer hope and encouragement to both consumers and care providers.